pachyderm/docs/content/latest/how-tos/advanced-data-operations/use-transactions-to-run-multiple-commands.md

 ![Standard workflow](/images/transaction_wrong.gif)

-In Pachyderm, a pipeline starts as soon as a new commit lands in a repository.
+In MLDM, a pipeline starts as soon as a new commit lands in a repository.
 In the diagram above, as soon as `commit 1` is added to the `data` repository, MLDM runs a job for `commit 1` and `commit 0` in the `parameters` repository.
 You can also see